 NASA will partner with the Argentine space program CONAE on the Aquarius mission, building on a successful long- standing relationship between NASA and Argentina.
 Multiple universities and corporate and international partners will be involved in the Aquarius mission.

 Aquarius is named after the Water Bearer constellation because of its objective to explore the role of the water cycle in ocean circulation and climate.
-Aquarius will launch in March of 2009 and will orbit the earth for at least three years, repeating its global pattern every 7 days.
-Within two months, Aquarius will collect as many sea surface salinity measurements as the entire 125-year historical record from ships and buoys, and provide measurements over the 25 percent of the ocean where no previous observations have been made.
+Aquarius will launch in March 2009 and will orbit the earth for at least three years, repeating its global pattern every 7 days.
+Within two months, Aquarius will collect as many sea surface salinity measurements as the entire 125-year historical record from ships and buoys, and provide measurements over the 25% of the ocean where no previous observations have been made.

 |launch date||May 9, 2008|